vck3000/ProAvalon/README.md

 nodemon app.js
 ```

+## Optional: Create an admin account
+On the registration page, create an account ProNub with any password you like.
+Or you can edit the admins file and not stage it in your future commits.

 ## Overview
 This is a Node.js express application that is currently deployed on Heroku.
 There are three stages: Production (live server), Development/staging (master branch of this repo) and other Heroku servers for each pull request.